Career Management: Faculty

 - Vice president and dean

-- CALS P&T or P&CA committee (if necessary) - Career Track faculty are not required to do three-year reviews.
+- CALES P&T or P&CA committee (if necessary) - Career Track faculty are not required to do three-year reviews.

-- The formal three-year review for CALS faculty will follow the guidelines and instructions issued by the Office of the Provost for Retention Reviews.
-If it appears there will be a recommendation for non-retention following the three-year review, the dossier must be submitted to the Office of the Vice President and Dean by October 15 in order to meet the deadlines for full review at all levels as required by university policy.
+- The formal three-year review for CALES faculty will follow the guidelines and instructions issued by the Office of the Provost for Retention Reviews.
+If it appears there will be a recommendation for non-retention following the three-year review, the dossier must be submitted to the Office of the Vice President and Dean by September 29 in order to meet the deadlines for full review at all levels as required by university policy.